isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-The ``type`` is set to ``"record"`` to indicate that the option contains multiple values of different types.
+The ``type`` parameter is set to ``"record"`` to indicate that the option contains multiple values of different types.
 These types are given as a comma-separated list in the ``record-types`` field and should be ones from those listed in :ref:`dhcp-types`.